edmundwsy/RAST_corridor_planning/README.md

 - **Bezier spline**: a class to describe a 4-th order Bezier curve.
 - **polyhedron**: a 6 rows matrix with data type `Eigen::Matrix<double, 6, -1>` .
 The first 3 elements indicates the normal vector pointing outwards, the last 3 elements are points on the plane.

+> Note: there are multiple methods to represent convex polytope, e.g. H-representation (`Eigen::MatrixX4d`), V-representation, and normal vector and points described above.
+In some packages the polyhedron representation is converted to other representaion for convenience.

 **File Tree View**

 ```